ELowry/StadiaIcons/pages/translation.md

 info: `If you have already installed the {Game Name} {StadiaIcons} shortcut, you no longer need to access this link; simply use the installed shortcut to play your game!`,

 fallback:  `Otherwise, something didn't go as planned; we suggest you reload this page to see if things get fixed.`

+#### accountSelector

+title: `Select your Google Account ID`

+info: `This corresponds to the position of your Google account in the list of connected accounts.{Line Break}Check the bubble in the top-right corner of {https://google.com} to see this list.`

+confirm: `In order to store your account ID, this will register the number you have picked as a cookie in your browser.
+It will not be used for tracking purposes.`

+confirmButton: `Save`

+confirmButtonTitleAttr: `Save your prefered Google account ID as a Cookie.`

 #### alert